 Of course, text-based content still has a role to play.
 Video, however, gives you an opportunity to convey the personality of your business and what it stands for in an immersive way.
 The new consumer wants to be able to trust the brands they interact with and to do that, it’s important you let them know that you’re human too, excited about what you do, and perhaps most crucially: excited about helping them.

-Videos focus primarily on appealing emotionally to your prospects and talking their language, and come with the added benefit of being easy to digest and placing no demands on the consumer.
+Videos focus primarily on appealing emotionally to your prospects, talking their language, and come with the added benefit of being easy to digest and placing no demands on the consumer.
 They’re noncommittal and easily digestible content formats.

-But remember, video is by no means a ‘be all and end all’ approach to your content marketing strategy.
-It’s important that you know exactly who you’re marketing to and whether or not this kind of format will be something that appeals to them.
+Video never has been and won’t be the ‘be all and end all’ approach to your content strategy.
+It’s important that you know exactly who you’re trying to attract and whether or not this kind of format will be something that appeals to them.

-In the age of the consumer, to ensure your Inbound Marketing approach is effective and engages prospects, video marketing and video content is fundamental.
+In the age of the consumer, to ensure your Inbound approach is effective and engages prospects, video content is fundamental.

 In today’s world, the art of attraction lies in providing your customer with content of value - and that means keeping it interesting, educational and valuable.
 Video content provides that diversity today’s customer appreciates.

-By including video marketing in your business’ Inbound Marketing strategy, you can diversify your content offerings, attract more prospects, demonstrate your business’ identity and its expertise, and most importantly, keep people engaged.
+By including video marketing in your business’ Inbound Marketing and Sales strategy, you can diversify your content offerings, attract more prospects, demonstrate your business’ identity and its expertise, and most importantly, keep people engaged.